-A wide variety of careers are open to graduates of alternative medicine; however, the specific careers available to a graduate will depend largely on the emphasis of the program he or she followed.
-Careers for bachelor's degree graduates (with some median salaries from 2014 according to the U.S. Bureau of Labor Statistics) may include:
+A wide variety of careers are open to graduates of alternative medicine; however, the specific careers available to a graduate will depend largely on the emphasis of the program they followed.
+Careers for bachelor's degree graduates (with some median salaries from 2015 according to the U.S. Bureau of Labor Statistics) may include:

 - Ayurveda practitioner